DEIS-Tools/MAES/README.md

 In order to implement your own algorithm, you must create a class that implements the [IExplorationAlgorithm.cs](Assets/Scripts/ExplorationAlgorithm/IExplorationAlgorithm.cs) interface.
 This provides the algorithm with access to the robot controller, which in turn provides access to movement controls, slam map and all sensor data available on the agent given the constraints of the scenario.

-In order to test you algorithm, make sure you configure the simulator to use a scenario that uses the algorithm.
+In order to test you algorithm, make sure you configure the simulator to use a scenario that uses the algorithm as mentioned in [this](#running-in-unitymode) Section.
-Instructions for this can be found in [Changing Simulation Setup](#changing-simulation-setup-and-scenarios).

 ## Running in ROSMode
 MAES can be run with ROS running either in a docker image or natively.
 The docker image has everything preinstalled and is thus easier to set up.